Active case

 The FDA hasn't approved Ozempic for weight loss.
 This distinction is important for healthcare providers and patients.

 Initially, the FDA's approval of Ozempic marked a milestone in diabetes treatment.
-Anecdotal evidence and studies revealed its potential for weight loss.
-This led to interest in off-label use for weight management.
+Anecdotal evidence and studies revealed its potential for weight loss, leading to interest in off-label use for weight management.

 How safe is Ozempic for weight loss?